flatcar-archive/flatcar-docs/os/sdk-modifying-coreos.md

 ### git and repo

-Container Linux is managed by `repo`, a tool built for the Android project that makes managing a large number of git repositories easier.
+Flatcar Linux is managed by `repo`, a tool built for the Android project that makes managing a large number of git repositories easier.
 From the repo announcement blog:

 > The repo tool uses an XML-based manifest file describing where the upstream
 > repositories are, and how to merge them into a single working checkout. repo